eclipse/kuksa.val/README.md

 Default configuration shall provide both Web-Socket and REST API connectivity.

 ## JWT Permissions
 The kuksa.val server uses JSON Web Tokens (JWT) to authorize clients.
-For testing you can use the [Supers Admin Token](certificates/jwt/super-admin.json.token).
+For testing you can use the [Super Admin Token](certificates/jwt/super-admin.json.token).
 To learn how to to set up tokens go to [kuksa.val JWT documentation](doc/jwt.md).

 ## Web-Socket specific testing